matrix-org/synapse/docs/development/synapse_architecture/faster_joins.md

 # How do faster joins work?

-This is a work-in progress set of notes with two goals:
+This is a work-in-progress set of notes with two goals:
-- act as a reference, explainig how Synapse implements faster joins; and
+- act as a reference, explaining how Synapse implements faster joins; and
 - record the rationale behind our choices.

 See also [MSC3902](https:ithub.com/matrix-org/matrix-spec-proposals/pull/3902).